aimllifetime/advanced_lane_finding/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-## histogram max will not gurantee to return pleasant lane location start search point center of x
+## First, histogram max will not gurantee to return pleasant lane location start search point center of x
 Noticed that right lane histogram peak actually is not the center of lane due to light lane on gound and cause the incorrect ploy fit. the right lane center is put back to start search.
 ```
 if(rightx_base > 1100):